addition to unsymmetrical alkenes header image.

 Electrophilic Addition reactions involving alkenes always proceed via the same mechanism:

 The mechanism to show the electrophilic addition of hydrogen bromide to an alkene.
-Depending on the alkene molecule you start with the intermediate carbocation formed could be a primary, secondary or tertiary carbocation as shown below:
+Depending on which alkene molecule you start with the intermediate carbocation formed could be a primary, secondary or tertiary carbocation as shown below:

 The structure and differences between primary, secondary and tertiary carbocations or carbonium ions.

-In the example above a molecule of hydrogen bromide adds to the alkene ethene.
-Ethene is a symmetrical molecule and it makes no difference to the final product which carbon atom in the molecule ends up forming the intermediate carbocation.
+In the first example above a molecule of hydrogen bromide adds to the unsaturated alkene ethene, now ethene is a symmetrical molecule and it makes no difference to the final product which carbon atom in the molecule ends up forming the intermediate carbocation.
 However if we had started with an unsymmetrical alkene such as 2-methylpropene-2-ene as shown below then it does make a difference to the final product of the reaction which of the carbon atoms in the carbon carbon double bond (C=C) ends up forming the intermediate carbocation.
-In the example shown below a molecule of hydrogen chloride gas adds to our unsymmetrical alkene molecule.
-Addition of the electrophilic hydrogen from the hydrogen chloride molecule can in theory result in the formation of two intermediate carbocations.
-One of the carbocations is a primary carbocation and the other is a tertiary carbocation.

 Example of how to use Marknikov's rule to predict the products of an electrophilic addition reaction.

-However the 1-chloro-2-methylpropane, one of the possible products of the addition reaction is NOT produced.
-Why is this?
-The simplest explanation is that the intermediate carbocations are not all equally stable and so some will require more energy to form than others, that is they will have a higher activation energy and more energy will be required to form them.
 Primary carbocations are much less stable than secondary carbocations which in turn are less stable than tertiary carbocations.
 One possible explanation for this is due to the inductive effect of alkyl groups.
 Alkyl groups appear to "push" or release electrons towards carbocations and so help stabilise the positive charge on the carbon atom.
-Obviously the more alkyl groups the stronger will be this inductive effect more electron density will be "pushed" towards the carbocation which should help stabilise it.
+Obviously the more alkyl groups the stronger this inductive effect will be and the more electron density will be "pushed" towards the carbocation which should help stabilise it.

 So in our example above only one product; the 2-chloro-2-methylpropane is produced.
 The reason is that this compound is formed by a route that has as an intermediate a relatively stable tertiary carbonium ion whereas the other product; the 1-chloro-2-methylpropane is formed via the unstable primary carbonium ion.